gatsbyjs/gatsby/docs/docs/upgrading-node-js.md

 If you aren't using any of the previously listed installation methods, you can [download a Node installer directly from nodejs.org](https://nodejs.org/en/).

 Gatsby's recommended way to install Node is by using Homebrew.
-See the Homebrew section of this document for more info.
+Refer to the previous [Homebrew section of this document](#using-homebrew) for more info.

 ## Conclusion